bpmct/coder-templates/shared-mac/README.md

     - I ran into some initial issues with this, but I think I could get it working with `nohup` and some EOFs.

-- Optionally create system user based on Coder username
+- Optionally create system users based on Coder username

-    - should be a template-wide setting so it doesn't introduce complexity for a one-user Mac
+    - should be a template-wide setting so it doesn't introduce complexity for a one-user Mac setups (ref: ./create_user.sh)
-    (ref: ./create_user.sh)
-    - Delete system user if workspace is being terminated
+    - delete system user if workspace is being terminated
-    - Stop proper agent process.
+    - stop proper agent process.
 Not all of them